biopragmatics/oquat/docs/invalids/prefix/uberon.md

 ## `mmusdv`: Mouse Developmental Stages

-Identifiers for this prefix are given incorrectly correctly in `mmusdv`.
+Identifiers for this prefix are given incorrectly in `mmusdv`.
+See the [GitHub repository](https://github.com/obophenotype/developmental-stage-ontologies).

 | external_xref   |   usages_count | usages                                                  |
 |-----------------|----------------|---------------------------------------------------------|